ibm-cloud-docs/Cloudant/release_info/cli-change-log.md

 In this change log, you can learn about the latest changes, improvements, and updates for the {{site.data.keyword.cloudantfull}} CLI.

+## Version 0.2.6
+{: #cli-026}

+Version `0.2.6` of CLI was released on 13 March 2025.

+- Updated to Go version: `1.24.0`.
+- Upgraded to {{site.data.keyword.cloudant_short_notm}} Go SDK version: `0.10.1`.
+- Updated dependencies.
+- Updated documentation.

 ## Version 0.2.5
 {: #cli-025}

+This is a deprecated version upgrade to the latest release.
+{: deprecated}

 Version `0.2.5` of CLI was released on 16 January 2025.